-Magnesium – It has a wide range of functions.
-It helps to repair DNA and RNA, regulates neurotransmitters, boosts your energy levels, prevents migraines, has anti-inflammatory benefits, reduces the risk of diabetes type 2, and lowers blood pressure.
+- Magnesium – It has a wide range of functions.
+It helps repair DNA and RNA, regulates neurotransmitters, boosts your energy levels, prevents migraines, has anti-inflammatory benefits, reduces the risk of diabetes type 2, and lowers blood pressure.

 Types of Organic Quinoa

-Although there are more than 100 types of quinoa, these are the most popular ones:
+Although there are more than 100 types of Quinoa, these are the most popular ones:

 - White Quinoa – The most popular one, it is also known as ivory quinoa.

-Black Quinoa – It contains the same nutrients as the other types of quinoa.
+- Black Quinoa – It contains the same nutrients as the other types of quinoa.
 It has a sweeter taste making it great for baking and making desserts with it.

-Quinoa Flakes – This option is great if you want an alternative to cereal or oatmeal.
+- Quinoa Flakes – This option is great if you want an alternative to cereal or oatmeal.
 Mix them with fruits and nuts to make a delicious breakfast.